-The Royal Tyrell Museum, Drumheller, home to world-famous dinosaur digs has a history that is rich and surprising.
+Home to the Royal Tyrell Museum, and world-famous dinosaur digs, Drumheller has a history that is rich and surprising.
 The site was discovered in 1884, and its name was decided by a coin toss between two founding entrepreneurs.
 Early settlers discovered the skull of an Albertasaurus while they were exploring for coal, starting the collection of fossils that modern Drumheller is well-known for.

 Aside from ancient artefacts, Drumheller has much to offer.
 Residents enjoy an excellent variety of facilities and activities in local community facilities.
 Visit the Aquaplex for a swim, or to enjoy the hot tub or steam room; take the kids skating at the Memorial Arena or cheer on the local hockey team.
 You can keep fit at the Badlands Community Facility’s fitness and recreation centre, or take in local arts and cultural programs.

 Hanna is located in east central Alberta and is a unique town that remains close to its history – literally.
 While many Alberta towns have some version of a pioneer village, Hanna has grown up alongside the original village, preserving a full block of turn-of-the century homes and businesses that sprang up along the Calgary-Saskatoon railway line.
 Today, old and new blend together creating a thriving community of approximately 2,673.